Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems: Accuracy-Efficiency Trade-Offs as a Mechanism for Accountability

-We now concretely address the gaps between existing risk assessment tools in other domains (Section \ref{sec:risk}) and what is needed to perform successful oversight of distributed ML systems (Section \ref{sec:realworld}).
-When such a system is deployed and yields an undesirable outcome, we can examine accountability along two dimensions: the time window around the outcome, which we consider in terms of \emph{ex ante} and \emph{ex post} divisions, and actors that can assess the system's behavior, which consist of computer scientists and policy-makers.
-Computer scientists can assist with accountability predominantly \emph{ex ante}, while policymakers can enforce accountability predominantly \emph{ex post}; however, there is also a region of overlap in which computer scientists can assist policymakers with \emph{ex post} evaluation and policymakers can frame \emph{ex ante} risks prior to deploying systems. \textbf{We therefore propose a twofold call-to-action for enabling risk assessment in this domain: 1) Computer scientists must build tools to expose accuracy-efficiency trade-offs and 2) Policymakers should use these tools to assess trade-off implementations, and meaningfully intervene to ensure implementations align with public values.} We provide more detail below, situating these calls-to-action in terms of \emph{ex ante} and \emph{ex post} risk assessment gaps, respectively.
+To do so, we address the gaps between existing risk assessment tools and what is needed to analyze accuracy-efficiency trade-offs in AVs.
+When an undesirable outcome occurs, we can examine accountability along two dimensions: the time window around the outcome, which we consider in \emph{ex ante} and \emph{ex post} divisions, and the actors that assess the system's behavior, which consist of computer scientists and policymakers.
+There is a region of overlap in which computer scientists can assist policymakers with \emph{ex post} evaluation and policymakers can frame \emph{ex ante} risks prior to deploying systems.
+We therefore propose a twofold call-to-action for enabling risk assessment in this domain: 1) Computer scientists must build tools to expose underlying accuracy-efficiency trade-offs and 2) Policymakers should use these tools to assess trade-off implementations, and meaningfully intervene to ensure implementations align with public values.
+We discuss these calls-to-action in terms of \emph{ex ante} and \emph{ex post} risk assessment gaps. \\